m90/frederikring.com/content/pages/index.md

 template: page
 save_as: index.html

-I'm a freelance software engineer of more than 15 years of professional experience, based in Berlin.
+I'm a **freelance software engineer with more than 15 years of professional experience**, based in Berlin.
 I like writing boring code and creating exciting documentation.
 [Get in touch](mailto:frederik.ring@posteo.de) if this is what your team or company is looking for right now.

 Depending on your requirements, I am able to work with a wide range of technologies, including: